-Excess monoclonal immunoglobulin can cause hyperviscosity, platelet dysfunction and renal tubular damage, leading respectively to neurologic derangement, bleeding, and renal failure.
+Excess monoclonal immunoglobulin can cause hyperviscosity, platelet dysfunction, and renal tubular damage, leading respectively to neurologic derangement, bleeding, and renal failure.
 Bone marrow occupation by the expanding plasma cell clone usually manifests as anemia, thrombocytopenia, and leukopenia.

 The interaction between myeloma cells and the bone microenvironment ultimately leads to the activation of osteoclasts and suppression of osteoblasts, resulting in bone loss.
-Several intracellular and intercellular signaling cascades, numerous chemokines and interleukins are implicated in this complex process.
+Several intracellular and intercellular signaling cascades, numerous chemokines, and interleukins are implicated in this complex process.

 A bone marrow aspirate and biopsy are usually performed to estimate the percentage of abnormal plasma cells.
 This percentage is required in the diagnostic criteria for myeloma.

-The plasma cells seen in MM have several possible morphologies.
-First, they could take the form of a mature, normal plasma cell (a large cell, 2 or 3-times the size of a lymphocyte, with a single eccentric nucleus displaced by an abundant, basophilic cytoplasm).
+The plasma cells seen in multiple myeloma have several possible morphologies.
+Firstly, they could take the form of a mature, normal plasma cell (a large cell, 2 or 3-times the size of a lymphocyte, with a single eccentric nucleus displaced by an abundant, basophilic cytoplasm).
 The Golgi apparatus will typically produce a light-colored area next to the nucleus, called a perinuclear halo.
-Second, they can have features of immaturity, such as low nuclear-cytoplasmic ratio, larger size, loose chromatin (i.e., a plasmablast).
+Secondly, they can have features of immaturity, such as low nuclear-cytoplasmic ratio, larger size, loose chromatin (i.e., a plasmablast).
 Other possible morphologies are bizarre, multinucleated cells, "flame cells" with fiery red cytoplasm, or Mott cells that show multiple clustered cytoplasmic droplets.
 Bone marrow is usually hypercellular and diffusely infiltrated by plasma cells.
 Rarely, plasma cells can be seen in peripheral blood (plasma cell leukemia).

-Immunohistochemistry can detect plasma cells which express immunoglobulin in the cytoplasm and occasionally on the cell surface; myeloma cells are typically CD56, CD38, CD 138, CD319-positive, and CD19 and CD45-negative.
+Immunohistochemistry can detect plasma cells that express immunoglobulin in the cytoplasm and occasionally on the cell surface; myeloma cells are typically CD56, CD38, CD 138, CD319-positive, and CD19 and CD45-negative.
 Clonality is confirmed by kappa or lambda light chain restriction.

 History and Physical

 The presentation can vary from asymptomatic to severely ill.
 Usually, the patient is an older adult complaining of constitutional symptoms such as fatigue, weight loss, and bone pain, particularly in the back and chest.
-Pathological fractures and vertebral collapse lead to a reduction in height, spinal cord compression, radicular pain or kyphosis.
-Anemia usually causes pallor, palpitation and worsening of previous heart failure or angina.
+Pathological fractures and vertebral collapse lead to a reduction in height, spinal cord compression, radicular pain, or kyphosis.
+Anemia usually causes pallor, palpitation, and worsening of previous heart failure or angina.
 Renal failure (acute and/or chronic) can lead to edema, acidosis, and electrolyte disturbances.
-Hypercalcemia, dehydration, and hypergammaglobulinemia further aggravate renal injury and may lead to confusion, obtundation, and coma.
+Hypercalcemia, dehydration, and hypergammaglobulinemia further aggravate the renal injury and may lead to confusion, obtundation, and coma.
 Secondary amyloidosis can cause peripheral neuropathy and carpal tunnel syndrome, which manifest as paresthesias and muscle weakness.
 A few patients may present with hepatomegaly, splenomegaly, lymphadenopathy, and fever.

 Those with hyperviscosity may have symptoms like paresthesia, headache, dyspnea, nasal bleeding, blurry vision.
 Lung involvement in the form of pleural effusion or diffuse pulmonary infiltration by plasma cells is a rare presentation.

 MM patients are more prone to infections, mostly pneumonia, and pyelonephritis.
-Findings on physical examination are variable depending on the extent of disease, but will usually include pallor, tachycardia, tachypnea, petechiae or ecchymoses, bone tenderness, edema or signs of dehydration and central or peripheral neurologic signs.
-Fundoscopic signs include exudative macular detachment, retinal hemorrhage or cotton-wool spots.
+Findings on physical examination are variable depending on the extent of disease, but will usually include pallor, tachycardia, tachypnea, petechiae or ecchymoses, bone tenderness, edema, or signs of dehydration and central or peripheral neurologic signs.
+Fundoscopic signs include exudative macular detachment, retinal hemorrhage, or cotton-wool spots.
 Carpal tunnel syndrome may cause positive Tinel and Phalen signs.
-Extra-medullary plasmacytomas can present as deep-seated or superficial tumors.
+Extramedullary plasmacytomas can present as deep-seated or superficial tumors.
 Macroglossia, papules, or nodules can occur in amyloidosis.